digipres/workbench/src/formats/format-index.md

 <div class="warning">

-This page demonstrates very early-stage prototype systems and is not in any way final.
-More registries will be added and the database structure is not finalised.
+This page demonstrates an early-stage prototype system.
+The interface and database structure is not finalised.

 The rest of this site uses the data from the current [Format Registry Aggregator](https://www.digipres.org/formats/) system so the results here will be different to those on the rest of the site at this time.